rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 Most of the frameworks ship their own HTTP client (e.g Spring with `WebClient` and `RestTemplate`, Jakarta EE with the JAX-RS Client), but there are also standalone clients available: OkHttp, Apache HttpClient, Unirest, etc.

 When it comes to testing Java classes that use one of these clients, I often see developers trying to mock the internals of the library.
-With this article, you'll understand why such an approach is not beneficial and what you should do instead when writing a test that involves a Java HTTP client.
+With this section, you'll understand why such an approach is not beneficial and what you should do instead when writing a test that involves a Java HTTP client.

 #### Why Plain Old Unit Tests Are Not Enough